Erotemic/graphid/README.rst

 .. code:: bash

-   sudo apt-get install -y graphviz libgraphviz-dev pip install graphviz pip install -e .
+   sudo apt-get install -y graphviz libgraphviz-dev pip install pygraphviz

+See `pygraphviz install details <https://github.com/pygraphviz/pygraphviz/blob/main/INSTALL.txt>`_ for more information and instructions for non-debian systems.

 This project is Python 3.6+, Python 2 is not supported.